hiveot/hub.capnp/README.md

 ## Project Status

-Status: The status of this plugin is Alpha.
+Status: The status of the Hub is Alpha.
 It is functional but breaking changes can be expected.

+The WoST Hub is based on the WoT TD 1.1 specification.
+See [docs/README-TD] for more information.

 ## Audience